-An updated, relevant and complete Fixed Asset Register (FAR) Having this procedure in place will ensure that the FAR is updated and that all new additions are added to the register in the correct manner.
-This allows the FAR to be complete, relevant and accurate as required by legislation and internal policy.
-Improved accuracy, completeness and replication of assigned tasks By following clear, standardised, repeatable steps the Asset Unit of the
+□ An updated, relevant, and complete Fixed Asset Register (FAR).
+Having this procedure in place will ensure that the FAR is updated and that all new additions are added to the register in the correct manner.
+This allows the FAR to be complete, relevant, and accurate as required by legislation and internal policy. ☐ Improved accuracy, completeness and replication of assigned tasks.
 By following clear, standardised, repeatable steps the Asset Unit of the municipality can execute their duty of monitoring and safeguarding assets in a more efficient manner.
 A standardised procedure format will allow errors to be eliminated in future and past success to be replicated.
-All additions both of a fixed as well as moveable nature will be verified and accounted for which will improve completeness and accuracy.

-Improved record keeping and documentation Having a fixed set of procedures and processes that need to be followed creates a path that can be revisited to determine why certain actions were taken and how financial entries were determined should any possible queries arise.
+All additions both of a fixed as well as moveable nature will be verified and accounted for which will improve completeness and accuracy. ☐ Improved record keeping and documentation.
+Having a fixed set of procedures and processes that need to be followed creates a path that can be revisited to determine why certain actions were taken and how financial entries were determined should any possible queries arise.
+FSOP PROCESS With regard to Fixed Assets The budget office creates an expense account for each capital asset.

-FSOP PROCESS

-With regard to Fixed Assets

-The budget office creates an expense account for each capital asset.
 Ensure that correct and complete parameters are in place with regard to depreciation method, useful life, available funding sources, etc. on the SAMRAS DB4 system.
 Monitor Sec 71 reporting in order to identify the completed additions to be captured.

-Do the necessary checks on completed capital expenses to ensure that it is indeed of a capital nature.
-Physical verification of completed projects and the sign-off of Asset Capitalisation forms by responsible persons in the relevant departments.
-Determine the funding source.
-Ensure the proposed addition is identified correctly in terms of category and asset type.
-The following categories/types of assets have their own operating Investment Property Finance leases Tillatioc icases Manually handle capitalisation on the SAMRAS system.
+of a capital nature.
+Physical verification of completed projects and the sign-off of Asset Capitalisation forms by responsible persons in the relevant departments. □ Determine the funding source.
+Ensure the proposed addition is identified correctly in terms of category and asse type.
+The following categories/types of assets have their own operating procedure Investment Property Finance leases Manually handle capitalisation on the SAMRAS system.
 Manually do the commissioning of new assets on the system.
-Unbundle / componentise all infrastructure assets captured in the fixed asset register (see Unbundling procedure).
-W ith regard to moveable assets П ш Assets must be physically marked with a unique barcoded number.
-Additions to be captured under an identifiable description and assigned to a Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
-Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
-Moveable assets list to be generated on Excel and supplied to a responsible Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
-Moveable assets list to be generated on Excel and supplied to a responsible occupant showing the newly acquired assets as well as all other moveable Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
-Moveable assets list to be generated on Excel and supplied to a responsible Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
-Moveable assets list to be generated on Excel and supplied to a responsible occupant showing the newly acquired assets as well as all other moveable assets under control of the responsible official.
+Unbundle / componentise all infrastructure assets captured in the fixed asseregister (see Unbundling procedure).
+With regard to moveable assets ☐ Assets must be physically marked with a unique barcoded number.
+Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD). ☐ Moveable assets list to be generated on Excel and supplied to a responsible occupant showing the newly acquired assets as well as all other moveable assets under control of the responsible official.
+Attach statement of responsibility (SOR) to newly updated moveable asset list and keep a signed copy as evidence.